CPS Confidentiality Policy

 WHAT ABOUT AIRLINE COMPANY INQUIRIES?

-Some airlines do, in fact, check to make sure that the mental health professional who signs your letter of prescription for an emotional support animal is a licensed clinician, although they typically do this via online verification by a state board of certification website (there's one for each state).
+Some airlines do, in fact, check to make sure that the mental health professional who signs your treatment recommendation letter for an emotional support animal is a licensed clinician, although they typically do this via online verification by a state board of certification website (there's one for each state).
 By federal law, a mental health professional or related agency is unable to release any information about a client without his or her express written permission.
 Airlines and other businesses may call or email us (our contact info and office telephone number is listed on the "contact us" page of this website) to verify licensure information, but it is unlawful for us to confirm even the name of a client.